Updated to: 02 September 2019Download as PDF

 Access to information

 The proponent publishes a notice in coordination with the MARN about the availability of the environmental assessment for the public.
-This notice is published necessarily in a journal of national importance.
+This notice is published in a journal of national or regional importance.
 The notice has at least the following information:

 - Name proponent;